klecznar/Sender/README.md

 # Sender
-automated and independent app, which sends e-mail reminders to suppliers if FAIR amendments have not been applied in extended period of time
+automated and independent app, which refreshes an Excel query, analyzes it and sends email reminders every day to suppliers if FAIR amendments have not been applied in extended period of time